ShouWenWang-Lab/Custom_CARLIN/README.md

+## Note
+This repository is forked from https://gitlab.com/hormozlab/carlin.
+The original CARLIN pipeline only deals with a single CARLIN array at the Col1a1 locus (CC array).

+We have extended the CARLIN pipeline to work with 3 CARLIN arrays across Col1a1, Tigre, and Rosa26 loci.
+The corresponding CARLIN array are named CC, TC, and RC.

+For more detailed instruction on how to use this modified pipeline, please visit https://github.com/ShouWenWangLab/snakemake_carlin for more details.

+Below are documentations from the original CARLIN pipeline.

 # CARLIN Pipeline

 The CARLIN pipeline calls alleles from sequencing runs of the CARLIN amplicon.
 It was written in MATLAB 2019a.